montilab/CaDrA/README.md

 Functional Signatures

-CaDrA is an R package that supports a heuristic search framework aimed towards the identification of candidate drivers of oncogenic activity.
+CaDrA is an R package that supports a heuristic search framework aimed at identifying candidate drivers of a molecular phenotype of interest.
-Given a binary genomic dataset (where the rows are 1/0 vectors indicating the presence/absence of genomic features such as somatic mutations or copy number alteration events), together with an associated sample ranking (where the samples are ranked by a certain phenotypic readout of interest such as protein expression, pathway activity etc.), CaDrA implements a step-wise search algorithm to determine a set of features that, together (based on their occurence union or ‘logical OR’), is most-associated with the observed ranking, making it useful for finding mutually exclusive or largely non-overlapping anomalies that can lead to the same pathway phenotype.
+The main function takes two inputs: i) a binary multi-omics dataset (where the rows are 1/0 vectors indicating the presence/absence of ‘omics’ features such as somatic mutations, copy number alterations, epigenetic marks, etc.); and ii) and a molecular phenotype represented as a vector of continuous scores (sample-specific scores representing a phenotypic readout of interest, such as protein expression, pathway activity, etc.), Based on this input, CaDrA implements a forward/backward search algorithm to find the set of features that together is maximally associated with the observed input scores, based on one of several scoring functions (Kolmogorov-Smirnov, Conditional Mutual Information, Wilcoxon, custom-defined scoring function), making it useful to find complementary omics features likely driving the input molecular phenotype.

 For more information, please see the associated manuscript [Kartha et al. (2019)](https://www.frontiersin.org/articles/10.3389/fgene.2019.00121/full)